Justus Ramsey Stone House: Demolition

 Moe Sharif (Mojtaba Sharifkhani) became the owner of the historic property in 2010.
 The stone house sat on the property of the restaurant which he bought and renamed Burger Moe's.
 Sharif is also the owner of the restaurant property across the street, the Downtowner Woodfire Grill.

 In September 2022, Sharif reported that the north wall of the stone house had collapsed and he filed for a demolition permit from the City of Saint Paul.
 The Saint Paul Heritage Preservation Commission denied the demolition permit in December in order for historic preservation committees to seek alternate options for preserving the landmark stone house.
 In January 2023, Mayor Melvin Carter granted the demolition permit.
 A restraining order, sought by representatives of Historic Saint Paul, halted the demolition long enough to make plans to dismantle and store the stone house until further preservation efforts could be solidified.

-Demolition of the Stone House began in February of 2023.
+Under agreement with preservationists, deconstruction of the Stone House began in February of 2023.
+The West 7th-Fort Road Federation has solicited bids to reconstruct the house somewhere in Saint Paul.